-The following bath toys are recommended by parents as the most fun and well loved bath toys for toddlers.
-This post contains Amazon affiliate links to toys and bath accessories.
+The following bath toys are recommended by parents as the most fun and well-loved bath toys for toddlers.
+This post contains Amazon affiliate links to bath toys and bath accessories.

 Best Bath Toys for Toddlers: